mtngrown/mtngrown.github.io/source/pb/situation-2-game-2.html.markdown

 1-D-11, to keep it from being overrun by a lurking PzKpfw IV (G941).
 Unfortunately, this exposed it to 81 mm mortar unit (G81).

+I think I made another blunder in so far as forgetting that the exit hex for an overrun does not have to be clear.
+Only the overrun unit has to be clear, the overrunning unit can exit on a slope, in forest, etc.

 ### Handicapping

 For this scenario, it feels like the Russians have a real edge.
 An